 At each balance sheet date, we translate our assets and liabilities denominated in foreign currency to U.S. dollars.
 The balances of our foreign equity accounts are translated at their historical value.
 The difference between the current rates and the historical rates are posted to our currency translation account and reflected in the shareholders' equity section of our balance sheet.
-The effect of foreign currency translation were losses of \$32.7 million and \$6.7 million in fiscal 2015 and fiscal 2014, respectively.
+The effect of foreign currency translation were losses of \$3.2 million and \$32.7 million in fiscal 2016 and fiscal 2015, respectively.
 Currency translation gains or losses are reported as part of comprehensive income or loss in our accompanying consolidated financial statements.

 Interest rate risk and foreign currency risk relating to debt.
 Any borrowings on our term loan and revolving credit facility will incur interest expense that is variable in relation to the LIBOR rate.
-During fiscal 2014, we entered into an interest rate swap agreement that fixed our interest rate on the variable rate term loan at 3.12% as of March 31, 2015.
-During fiscal 2015, we did not draw on our revolving credit facility.
-If there had been any outstanding revolving credit facility borrowings, at March 31, 2015, the interest rate would have been approximately 2.19%.
+We have entered into two interest rate swap agreements that fixed our interest rate on the variable rate term loan at 3.12% as of March 31, 2016.
+During fiscal 2016, we drew \$5.0 million on our revolving credit facility to help fund the IPI acquisition, but as of March 31, 2016, we had no outstanding borrowings on our revolving credit facility.
+If there had been any outstanding revolving credit facility borrowings, at March 31, 2016, the interest rate would have been approximately 2.44%.
 Based on historical balances on our revolving credit facility, we do not anticipate that a one percent increase or decrease in our interest rate would have a significant impact on our operations.
 We cannot provide assurance that historical borrowings will be reflective of our future use of the revolving credit facility.
-As of March 31, 2015, we had \$108.0 million of outstanding principal on our variable rate term loan.
-Based on outstanding borrowings, a 1% change in the interest rate would result in a \$1.1 million increase or decrease in our annual interest expense.
-Although we cannot provide assurance, we believe that any increase or decrease in interest rates on our revolve assurance, we believe that any increase or decrease in interest rates on decrease from our variable to fixed interest rate swap.
+As of March 31, 2016, we had \$94.5 million of outstanding principal on our variable rate term loan.
+Based on outstanding borrowings, a 1% change in the interest rate would result in a \$0.9 million increase or decrease in our annual interest expense.
+Although we cannot provide assurance, we believe that any increase or decrease in interest rates on our term loan borrowings will be largely offset by gains or losses from our variable to fixed interest rate swaps.